CS2401-Fall2021/lab5-searching/README.md

 4) Since we've only calculated 2 midpoints, we will return 2 for the full function call.

 ### ODD Length Example:
-If we have the input boolean[] be [true,true,true, false, false,false,false] For linear, we will check the values in index 0,1,2,3 and 4.
+If we have the input boolean[] be [true,true,false, false, false,false,false] For linear, we will check the values in index 0,1,2.
+So return 3.

 For binary we will return the number of times we check the value at the MIDPOINT only.

-1) check the midpoint between index 0 and 6 (index 3) see that it is false.
-So we know that our first false is between 0 and 3.
+1) check the midpoint between index 0 and 6 (index 3) see that it is false, so we compare it to the previous (index 2) and see it is false as well.
-2) Calculate the midpoint between 0 and 3 (1).
-See that it is true.
+2) Now we are looking between 0 and 2.
+We calculate the midpoint (index 1).
+We check the value and see that it is true, so we compare it to the next value (2).
+3) We've found our answer! and calculated 2 midpoints so we return 2.

 ## Approach 1: Linear search (30pts)

 Implement findViaLinearSearch(int startIndex, boolean[] changes), which returns the number of steps it takes to find the bad change.
 (5 pts)
-* What should be returned if our input is [false,false,false]?
+* What should be returned if our input is [true,true,true]?
 (5 pts)
 * Write a one-line description of your approach (5 pts)
 * What is the big-O notation for how long this algorithm takes to run asssuming the worst case scenario?
 (2.5pts)
 * What about the best-case scenario?
 Justify (2.5pts)